MyanmarAPI/php-endpoint-bootstrap/Readme.md

 - Clone this repo
 - Change your own remote
-- run composer install
+- Run composer install
-- place your codes
+- Place your codes

 ##### Applicaiont Environment